ccan23/xoreen/README.md

 - License: GPL v3 License
 - Version: xoreen 1.0.0

-**NOT:** If you've found any exploits or errors or if you have any suggestions, pleace contact me.
+**NOTE:** If you've found any exploits or errors or if you have any suggestions, please contact me.

 ### Detailed Information about the Xor Gate